python/devguide/documentation/start-documenting.rst

 Build using Sphinx directly
 ---------------------------

-Advanced users may want to invoke Sphinx directly, to pass specialized options or to handle specific use cases.
+Advanced users may want to invoke Sphinx directly to pass specialized options or handle specific use cases.

 Make sure the environment you :ref:`created above <doc-create-venv-windows>` is `activated <venv-activate_>`__.